 ||This is a 1x long volatility ETF.
 It is supposed to match the daily movemement of the VIX.
 While its correlation with the VIX daily movement is over 90%, due to contango issues this product

-can be a major money loser.
+can be a major money loser during bull markets.
 Primarily used by professional day traders.
 Retail investors with longer time horizons should not use it for hedging purposes.

 ||Ultra VIX Short-Term Futures ETF

 This is a 2x leveraged long volatility ETF.
 It is supposed to match double the daily movement of the VIX.
 Just like VXX, it is a major money loser but at double the rate!
-Do not touch with 10 foot pole.
+Do not touch with 10 foot pole in a bull market.

-Since, you know volatility is going to be suppressed by the Central Banks, your attention should be focused on the short volatility ETF/ETNs - XIV and SVXY.
-XIV and SVXY are essentially the same product, so going forward I will discuss XIV but the same
+Since, you know volatility is going to be suppressed by the Central Banks, your attention should be focused on the Short Volatility ETFs like SVXY.

-Your attention should be focused on the short volatility ETF/ETNs - XIV and SVXY
+Your attention should be focused on the short volatility ETFs like SVXY

-it is important to understand that volatility marches to its own drum.
-The XIV will outperform the SPY during periods when the SPX is trading in a tight range and the XIV can post massive losses in a flat year for the SPX which is marked by
+overall it is important to understand that volatility marches to its own drum.
+The SVXY can outperform the SPY during periods when the SPX is rising or consolidating in a tight range but SVXY can post massive losses in a flat or even above average positive years for the SPX which are marked by

-extraordinary volatility like 2011.
-So in order to trade volatility successfully, you need to understand volatility itself and what drives the ETFs.
+higher volatility like 2011 or 2014.
+In order to trade volatility successfully, you need to understand volatility itself and what drives the ETFs.
 Ultimately once

 you understand it, you will become a much better market timer and you will be able to protect your portfolio successfully against the vagaries of the stock market.